anamariostarijas/ontology-matching/README.md

-# ontology-matching
+# Basic ontology matching

-Repository showing simple ontology matching techniques using test ontologies from OAEI.
+In this repository we show how we can use Python to do basic ontology matching using test ontologies from [OAEI](https://oaei.ontologymatching.org/).
+Specifically, we show the use of Levenshtein distance, n-gram similarity, cosine similarity and path distance.